 If you decide unlimited is for you, the next step is figuring out which unlimited plan to choose.
 Ask the following questions about each option to find one that’s right for you:

 - What else do you get?
-Some carriers offer premium services for free with your plan, such as free Netflix, Hulu, or HBO.
+Some carriers offer Internet and cell phone bundles, or premium services for free with your plan, such as free Netflix, Hulu, or HBO.
 (With Xfinity Mobile you get access to millions of high-speed and often secure hotspots, so you won’t need to worry about slow speeds as you’re streaming.)

 - What don’t you get?
 Carriers often limit what you can do with all that data, such as not allowing, or slowing down, mobile hot-spotting (when you connect an iPad or laptop to your phone’s internet connection).
 Prepaid plans often exclude streaming video or using your phone as a mobile hotspot, drastically reducing the functionality.